Working on my PhD was painful.

 My larger goal is to recreate for others the conditions that led me to inventing Gingko during my graduate studies : freedom & self-direction, combined with a basic stipend.

 In this, I share the view of R. Buckminster Fuller:

 "We should do away with the absolutely specious notion that everybody has to earn a living.
 It is a fact today that one in ten thousand of us can make a technological breakthrough capable of supporting all the rest."

 "All we have to do" is to make that possible.

 I want to thank Aleksey for his work in bringing Gingko to life.

 For the first two years of Gingko's existence, from first line of production code in July 2012, through launch (August 2013), and for a year afterwards, Aleksey was co-founder & sole developer of Gingko.

-In that time, he helped turn Gingko from being a few sketches & blueprints in a Google Doc, to a full-fledged application, which thousands of people like you use daily.
+In that time, he helped turn Gingko from being a design document in a Google Doc, to a full-fledged application, which thousands of people like you use daily.

 Much had changed in our personal lives in that time as well.
 It was a tough decision, but in August 2014, it was decided that the best thing for Gingko, and for Aleksey personally, is that he return to freelancing.

-If you have a clear software design in hand, Aleksey will bring it to life, and leave you with a solid foundation for future development.
+If you have a clear software design in hand, Aleksey can help you bring it to life.
 You can find out more by visiting his homepage: alekseykulikov.com